awsdocs/aws-proton-user-guide/doc_source/ag-env-account-connections.md

    1. In the **Environment role** section, choose **New service role** and AWS Proton automatically creates a new role for you\.
 Or, select **Existing service role** and the name of the service role that you created previously\.
 **Note**
 The role that AWS Proton automatically creates for you has broad permissions\.
 We recommend that you scope down the role to the permissions required to provision your environment infrastructure resources\.
-For more information, see [AWS Proton service role](security_iam_service-role-policy-examples.md#proton-svc-role)\.
+For more information, see [AWS Proton service role for provisioning using AWS CloudFormation](security_iam_service-role-policy-examples.md#proton-svc-role)\.

    1. \(Optional\) In the **Tags** section, choose **Add new tag** to create a customer managed tag for your environment account connection\.